I've been making a living from affiliate marketing the last decade.

-- You can actually generate a passive income.
+- You can actually generate passive income.
+However, it does it time.

 - No limits or restrictions.
+No income roof.
 No scalability dilemmas.

 - Location independence.
 You choose from where you want to work.

 - Flexibility.
-You choose with what niche you want to work, or how you want to work.
+You choose with what niche and market you want to work.

 - Limited start up costs.
 You actually don't need more than €30 to get started.

-How to get started with affiliate marketing (3 steps)
+How to get started with affiliate marketing in 4 steps

 Now that we have covered the affiliate marketing for dummies part, it's time to concentrate on the main topic: how to start affiliate marketing.

-Here are the 3 simple steps on how to become an affiliate marketer:
+Here are 4 steps on how to start affiliate marketing for beginners: